 What are the advantages of the Ketogenic Diet?

-- Faster Weight Loss– Low-no carbs means your body is burning fat for fuel.
+- Faster Weight Loss: no carbs means your body is burning fat for fuel.

-- Better Brain Function– the keto diet is high in healthy fats – these are crucial for better cognitive function.
+- Better Brain Function: the keto diet is high in healthy fats, which are crucial for better cognitive function.

-- Reduced Risk of Metabolic Syndrome– Low-carb diets, particularly the keto diet, highly effective at reducing risk factors of metabolic and heart diseases.
+- Reduced Risk of Metabolic Syndrome: Low-carb diets, particularly the keto diet, are highly effective at reducing risk factors of metabolic and heart diseases.

-- Less Craving for Food– The keto diet switches off ghrelin – the “hunger hormone.”
-More healthy fats and proteins means feeling more full, having fewer cravings.
+- Less Craving for Food: The keto diet switches off ghrelin, the “hunger hormone.”
+More healthy fats and proteins mean feeling more full and having fewer cravings.

 What are the disadvantages of the Ketogenic Diet?

-- Health concerns– Before going on a keto diet, people should consider his age, level of activity, body weight.
+- Health concerns: Before going on a keto diet, people should consider their age, level of activity, and body weight.

-What can you eat on a Ketogenic Diet?
+Foods you can eat on a Ketogenic Diet

 - Meat: chicken and turkey.

-- Fatty fish: Such as salmon, trout, tuna, and mackerel.
+- Fatty fish: salmon, trout, tuna, and mackerel.

 - Nuts and seeds: Almonds, walnuts, flax seeds, pumpkin seeds, chia seeds.